coleifer/peewee/docs/peewee/querying.rst

 large result sets.

 .. code-block:: python
+   :emphasize-lines: 8

    # Let's assume we've got 10 million stat objects to dump to a csv file.
    stats = Stat.select()

    # Our imaginary serializer class
    serializer = CSVSerializer()

    # Loop over all the stats and serialize.
    for stat in stats.iterator():
        serializer.serialize_object(stat)

 For simple queries you can see further speed improvements by returning rows as dictionaries, namedtuples or tuples.
 The following methods can be used on any